josh-holder/josh-holder.github.io/_posts/2022-09-21-judgement.md

 ### 4. Betting AI

 Betting is a subproblem in Judgement which comprises a large part of the complexity of the game.
 At the start of every round of Judgement, the player is dealt a hand of cards, and based on this hand of cards, needs to respond with a number of hands they think they can win.
-For example, if the player has all Aces, a high card, they might expect to win a higher number of rounds than if they strictly 2s, a low card.
+For example, if the player has all Aces, a high card, they might expect to win a higher number of rounds than if they have all 2s, a low card.

 In simple terms, as input, you have a set of cards, and as output, you have a single integer.
 This is a textbook classification problem, and thus a standard neural network is a perfect choice for this algorithm!